 Welcome to room 128!
 Our fifth grade classroom is a very busy place.
 From the time the children enter at 8:20am, they are actively participating in all regular subject areas and also some unique areas to fifth grade like Health with Mrs. Gallagher and Writers Workshop.
-Mrs. Fentzke will be taking on the writing task and myself the math.
-Lunch bunch is held for any students who need to get caught up on in complete work.
+Lunch bunch is held for any students who need to get caught up on any incomplete work.
+We eat in the classroom so anyone can get help if needed also.
 After school sessions may also be necessary.

 Our field trips this year will be lots of fun.
 The fifth graders are treated to an end of year picnic and a Buffalo Bisons Baseball game.
 We will also have a graduation celebration and a yearbook signing time.

 Our fifth graders will be taking NYS tests in math and reading/language arts.
 The ELA and Math tests are in April/May.
 Many demands are placed on the children in preparation for sending them over to the Middle School next year.
 I will do my best to prepare your children to be successful in their next educational experience.
 Email me any time with questions, concerns, or good news!

 Middle School will be here before we know it!
 The 6th grade counselors will be visiting us in April and we will be visiting and touring the Middle School also.
 The children will be able to ask any and all questions they may have.
 They are both very worthwhile experiences.

 The Bisons Game is in June.
 Any parents who would like to attend must purchase their own tickets.
 Call the office for our sections and seat numbers.
 Our award ceremonies are scheduled for Monday and Thursday,June 25th and 28th at 9:00 am.
 Thursday is designated for only fourth and fifth grade!